 In reviewing a premarital agreement drafted by the other party’s attorney, the family law lawyer should never lose sight of what her client will be giving up at the time of the parties’ marriage.
 Most marriages where prenuptial agreements are being negotiated involve some blending of households, a sale of a residence, garage sales to dispose of duplicative furniture and furnishings, and the like.
 If the client is going to be selling her home and goods, the family lawyer should be sure to provide for some ability for the client to resume her former life in the event of the dissolution of the marriage, particularly where the marriage is of very short duration.

-Also, if the client is entitled to receive child support or maintenance (some agreements provide for continuing maintenance payments after remarriage, often where the primary purpose of the alimony payment is to allow favorable tax treatment of transferred property), the agreement should provide that these sums will be sequestered from the “marital” estate, or subject to reimbursement for their contribution to the marital estate.
+Also, if the client is entitled to receive maintenance (some agreements provide for continuing maintenance payments after remarriage), the agreement should provide that these sums will be sequestered from the “marital” estate, or subject to reimbursement for their contribution to the marital estate.

-If you need a Houston family law attorney to help you create or access a prenuptial agreement, or help you with other family law matters, contact Alsandor Law today.
+If you need a Houston family law attorney to help you create or access a prenuptial agreement, or help you with other family law matters, contact The Alsandor Law Firm today.